 You've rocked a hair weave for the recommended period of time, and now it's time to remove it.
-While some would rather put in another set of extensions right away, it's important to do five things first.
-Practice good habits and your hair (and hairline) will remain healthy enough to sport another weave when it's time.
+While some would rather put in another set of extensions right away, it's important to do ten things first.
+As long as you practice good habits and your hair (and hairline) will remain healthy enough to sport another weave when it's time.

 After shampooing with a moisturizing cleanser, apply a generous amount of a moisturizing conditioner, and comb through the entire length of your hair while it's saturated.
 As always, begin at the ends of your mane and slowly work your way up toward the scalp.
 Again, don't be alarmed by the amount of shedding.
 When you can easily comb through your conditioned tresses, rinse completely.